synsoft-global/React-Phone-Catalogue/README.md

 ## Overview

 Phone Catalog listing where user can add phone details with image and show it in list form with pagination with also edit and delete functionality

-## `API` directory contains server side coding using `Nodejs express js and mysql`.
+`API` directory contains server side coding using `Nodejs express js and mysql`.

-## `phone-catalog-react` directory contains front end code for Phone catalog view which is developed using `ReactJS`
+`phone-catalog-react` directory contains front end code for Phone catalog view which is developed using `ReactJS`

+## Technology Used

+- Minimum Nodejs 14+
+- ReactJS
+- Express
+- MySQL
+- Node.js
+- Sequilize

 ## For setting up APIs on your local